Icon of the Isle of Skye, the Old Man of Storr is a pinnacle standing on a steep rocky hill.

 However sometimes the clouds do not collaborate and cover the icon of the Isle of Skye.

-Sadly around here there are not many places to stop by the road without disturbing the traffic, except by the loch as we will see below
+Sadly, around here there are not many places to stop on the side of the road without disturbing the traffic, except by the loch as we will see below.

 Near Loch Leathan

 Just a little bit further along the road, there is another loch.